-How to trade in plants and plant products inside and outside the EU if the UK leaves the EU in March 2019 with no deal.
+How to trade in plants and plant products inside and outside the EU if there’s a no-deal Brexit.

 ‘Plant’ means a living plant (including a fungus or tree) or a living part of a plant (including a living part of a fungus or shrub), at any stage of growth.

 ‘Plant product’ means products of plant origin, unprocessed or having undergone simple preparation, in so far as these are not plants, including wood and bark.